-If you cannot find the information you are looking for on this website, you can ask us whether the information has already been released by Juvenile Justice proactively in some other form (eg., in printed form).
+If you cannot find the information you are looking for on this website, you can ask us whether the information has already been released by Youth Justice NSW proactively in some other form (eg., in printed form).

 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

-Informal requests by current or previous clients of Juvenile Justice using the informal request form must be accompanied by suitable identification, preferably photographic.
+Informal requests by current or previous clients of Youth Justice using the informal request form must be accompanied by suitable identification, preferably photographic.

-how to make a formal request for information.
+See how to make a formal request for information for further information.